digital-asset/daml/docs/source/json-api/index.rst

 Party Auth
 ----------

-Every request from a client to the JSON API requires you to specify a party and some other settings, with a JWT token.
+Party-specific requests, i.e., command submissions and queries, require a JWT with some additional restrictions compared to the JWT imposed on the format described in <insert link here>: The set of parties listed in `actAs` and `readAs` must contain exactly one party.
+In addition to that, the application id and ledger id are mandatory.
 HTTP requests pass the token in a header, while WebSocket requests pass the token in a subprotocol.

-.. note:: While the JSON API receives the token it doesn't handle it itself.
+.. note:: While the JSON API receives the token it doesn't validate it itself.
 Upon receiving a token it will pass it on to the Ledger API's AuthService which will then determine if the token is valid and authorized.
-As such each token format is ledger/implementation-specific and the below example reflects only the format that is used for the DAML Sandbox.
+However, the JSON API does decode the token to extract ledger id, application id and party so it requires that you use the JWT format documented here <insert link>.

 In the DAML Sandbox testing environment, you can use https://jwt.io (or the JWT library of your choice) to generate your token.
 The default "header" is fine.
 Under "Payload", fill in: